stephaniesaab/Bacterial_genome_assembly_review/README.md

 ### 1.2 Challenges of genome assembly

 Genome assembly of bacteria is complicated by several challenges.
 One difficulty is repeat sequences as these create ambiguities when organizing reads based on overlapping segments.
-If the reads are shorter than the repeats, then there are an exponential number of possible genomes, and the problem is not computationally tractable (Simpson & Pop 2015).
+If the reads are shorter than the repeats, then there are an exponential number of possible genomes, and the problem is not computationally tractable (Simpson & Pop, 2015).
 LRS can address this problem to make genome assembly feasible with overlapping-based algorithms (Simpson & Pop, 2015).
 Also, as more sequence data become available, there is a greater need for assemblers to be able to efficiently handle big data and scale with the volume of data produced.
 With LRS data, there is a growing need for assemblers to tolerate sequencing errors as well (Simpson & Pop, 2015).

 ### 1.3 Comparison